Once the frequency range and sound level range of interest is defined, the next question to ask is, “Where will I use my microphone?”

-- Measurements outdoors or in anechoic chambers will require a free-field microphone
+- Free-field microphone: Measurements outdoors or in an anechoic chamber.

-- If you plan to make measurements inside, for example, within a car cabin, you will need a diffuse-field microphone (a ½-inch free-field would underestimate the sound pressure about 6 dB at 20 kHz)
+- Diffuse-field microphone: Measurements inside - i.e., within a car cabin, you will need an (a ½-inch free-field would underestimate the sound pressure about 6 dB at 20 kHz)

-- Measurements performed in small, closed couplers, for example, artificial ears used to measure headphone performance, or close to hard, reflective surfaces, require a pressure-field microphone
+- Pressure-field microphone: Measurements performed in small, closed couplers.
+As an example, to measure headphone performance, or close to hard, reflective surfaces.

-- Very high- and ultra-low frequency measurements require microphones specially designed for one extreme or the other, not both.
-Types 4964 and 4193 are prefect for ultra-low-frequency measurements, but for the very highfrequency end, a microphone like Type 4138 is needed (up to 140 kHz)
+- Very high- and ultra-low frequency measurements require microphones specially designed for one extreme or the other - but never both.
+Microphone type 4964 and type 4193 are perfect for ultra-low-frequency measurements.
+However, for the very high-frequency end you will need a microphone like Type 4138 is needed (up to 140 kHz)

-- Extremely high sound pressure levels require a robust microphonelike Type 4941
+- Extremely high-pressure sound levels require a robust microphone such as microphone type 4941.

-Inflow measurements may require a flush-mounted or small-footprint microphone like Type 4948/4949
+Inflow measurements may require a flush-mounted or small-footprint microphone like microphone type 4948 or type 4949

-In most cases, once you have defined the application, you can refine and choose between a:
+In most cases, once you have defined the application, you can refine and choose between: